Jaizxzx/Discord_Plugin_for_Unreal_Engine/README.md

 # Discord Plugin for Unreal Engine ( Blueprint Integrated )
 Unreal Engine Plugin for Discord Rich Presence Integration with Blueprints

+Any Doubts or Issues: Reach me out on Discord @Jaizxzx

 This plugin is based on [Discord GameSDK](https://discord.com/developers/docs/game-sdk/sdk-starter-guide) v3.2.1. and this plugin is based on the [Xist's DiscordGameSample](https://github.com/XistGG/DiscordGameSample.git).